 One final sign that you need to upgrade to a higher-amp electrical panel is if you notice your lights flicker and another electrical device in your home comes on.
 This can happen when starting the clothes dryer, when an electric water heater turns on, or when turning a vacuum on.
 Having lights in your home flicker in these situations is usually an indication that your electrical service doesn’t supply enough amperage.
 If the panel isn’t large enough, a high-power appliance can draw high levels of power, which leads to a temporary fluctuation or decrease in the power flowing to other circuits.
 This temporary power drop then causes the lights to flicker or dim.

-With more than 80 years of experience, Bryant Heating, Cooling, Plumbing & Electric is the company to trust if you need an electrical panel upgrade or any other electrical, HVAC, or plumbing service in Kentucky, Indiana, or Ohio.
+With more than 80 years of experience, Bryant Heating, Cooling, Plumbing & Electric is the company to trust if you need an electrical panel upgrade or any other electrical services in Kentucky, Indiana, or Ohio.
 We serve residents throughout the Louisville, Lexington, Cincinnati, Evansville, and Bowling Green areas.
-If you’re concerned that your electrical panel needs to be upgraded, contact us today to schedule an inspection.
+If you’re concerned that your electrical panel needs to be upgraded, /contact-us/ or call 844-755-6888 today to schedule an inspection.